Hitchcock’s thriller takes its audience to dizzying new heights.

 *** SPOILER ALERT ***

 During his recovery he sees women whom he mistakes for his lost love and then one day sees a brunette who bears a striking resemblance to Madeleine.
 He follows this woman back to her apartment and questions her as to who she is and where she’s from.
-She convinces Scottie that she isn’t his Madeleine – her name is Judy Barton and she’s only recently moved to San Francisco from Kansas – and he convinces, or more accurately pressures her into going to dinner with him.
+She convinces Scottie that she isn’t his Madeleine – her name is Judy Barton and she moved to San Francisco from Kansas three years ago.
+Scottie convinces, or more accurately pressures Judy into going to dinner with him.
 The pair quickly fall in love but their relationship is hindered by Scottie’s controlling nature.
 He is clearly trying to change Judy’s appearance, her hair colour and wardrobe, to mirror that of Madeleine.
 It’s at this point in Vertigo that we see the depth of Scottie’s psychological deterioration.
 It’s all rather subtly handled though as said deterioration is displayed by the degree of obsessive control he tries to exert upon Judy.
 This downward spiral is made all the more effective and disturbing due to the fact that we are seeing Stewart, a beloved and usually so wholesome Everyman actor, displaying some quite dreadful coercive behaviour towards a woman whom it seems really isn’t deserving of such treatment.

 This earlier than expected twist-reveal throws our expectations into turmoil and turns the direction we thought the film was going in completely on its head.
 It’s a bold play by Hitchcock to give away the twist so relatively early on.
 In a way, by letting us, the audience in on the twist whilst keeping Scottie very much in the dark, he’s gifting us with the position of that of a privileged confidant to Madeleine’s secret.
 It’s leanings towards the supernatural were a meticulously crafted red herring and the time that Hitchcock took to establish Madeleine’s supposed possession make the subsequent about-turn all the more surprising.
 The Madeleine that Scottie fell in love with was actually Judy, a hired impostor, a lookalike who, after dyeing her hair blonde and a change of clothes, resembled Gavin’s real wife – the real Madeleine Elster, whom Scottie never actually met other than to see her fall from the tower whilst Judy hid at the top knowing that his agoraphobia would prevent him coming all the way up and discovering Gavin’s plot to kill his wife and cover up the crime.

-Flaws notwithstanding, in 1989 Vertigo was recognized as a “culturally, historically and aesthetically significant” film by the United States Library of Congress and selected for preservation in the National Film Registry in the first year of the registry’s voting.
+Some minor flaws notwithstanding, it’s a remarkable film and in 1989 Vertigo was recognized as a “culturally, historically and aesthetically significant” film by the United States Library of Congress and selected for preservation in the National Film Registry in the first year of the registry’s voting.
 It has featured highly on numerous ‘Best of’ lists including that of Sight & Sound where it placed No.2 in 2002 and a decade later took the No.1 spot from Citizen Kane.
 Whether Vertigo is Hitchcock’s best film is a matter for endless debate.
-Personally, I find Rear Window to be a more perfectly crafted film and North by Northwest to be more entertaining.
+Personally, I find Rear Window to be a more perfectly crafted film.
 That said, few would deny Vertigo it’s label of masterpiece for it is a film that was very much ahead of its time and has been hugely influential on the likes of Brian De Palma, Paul Verhoeven (Basic Instinct is a blatant homage to Vertigo) and many more.
-It lacks the heady romanticism of many of Hitchcock’s other films from that decade and is far more serious in tone.
+It lacks the heady romanticism of many of Hitchcock’s other films from that decade and is far more serious in tone, but this is in no way to the film’s detriment.
 The individual elements that combine to make such a satisfying whole, in particular the work of Robert Burks, Edith Head and Bernard Herrmann are truly to be marvelled at.
 Vertigo may have confounded some critics on its initial release and it is indeed a film that benefits from and rewards repeat viewings.
 It will come as little surprise then that Hitchcock’s film gets a recommendation so high that it may well induce the very fear its title describes.